Bira/octopus-carnival/_drafts/turn-length.md

 ---
 layout: post
-title: "Tweaking Combat Turn Length in GURPS"
+title: "Tweaking Combat Flow in GURPS or, GURPS is Brutalist"
 tags:
     - gurps
 ---